 - Actions and UI patterns – Userpilot allows 4 actions and 5 UI patterns in its flow builder.

-- Affordable – it is much better value for money compared to alternatives like Pendo and Appcues.
+- Affordable – it is much better value for money compared to alternatives like enterprise software, Pendo, and onboarding software, Appcues.

 Let us explore how an interactive walkthrough experience created in Kontentino using Userpilot: